A member of LinkedIn has opened a can of worms in her comments in a post by another member where I had made a few comments.

 It takes me about a month to get them to unlearn the wrong sounds of letters they have learned.

-If I were to draw a graph for each of the child who had come to me, the chart will be similar – a straight line horizontal to the Y axis for almost a month and then all of a sudden a 30 to 45 degree angled line upwards.
+If I were to draw a graph for each of the children who had come to me, the chart will be similar – a straight line horizontal to the X-axis for almost a month and then all of a sudden a 30 to 45 degree angled line upwards.
 That is the point where the invisible wall had been shattered.